allydunham/Structural-Variation/README.md

 Command line script to group region depth reading proced from bam read files using *samtools depth*, into lists of regions defined in an input bed file.

 #### *combinedQC.R*
-R script containing the code used to train and cross-validate teh various models.
+R script containing the code used to train and cross-validate the various models.
 It was used interactively to train all the models (see example *combinedQC_rawDataOnly.R*), optimise them and determine which factors to use.

 #### *combinedQC_rawDataOnly.R*
 Equivalent script only using the raw longranger data and before tuning.
 It was used to train the original models.